 Written texts are a major source of evidence for classical antiquity, so you study up to 12 'target texts' from the most familiar periods of ancient literature by central authors such as Homer, Euripides, Plato, Virgil, Ovid and Cicero.

-You also study elements of ancient history, archaeology, art, philosophy, philology and linguistics to gain a general idea of the ancient world.
+You also study elements of ancient history, archaeology, art, philosophy, philology and linguistics to build the broadest possible understanding of the ancient world and our relationship to it.
 Reading and language classes directed by specialist language teachers continue, as required, to extend your knowledge of the ancient languages.
 End of year exams test your linguistic and literary comprehension and essay writing skills.

 You take six papers, including a paper from each of the following four compulsory groups:

 - Greek translation